jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 For this reason, it's usually best to explicitly convert factors to character vectors if you need string-like behavior.
 There was a memory advantage to using factors instead of character vectors in early versions of R, but this is no longer the case.

 Unfortunately, most data loading functions in R automatically convert character vectors to factors.
 This is suboptimal, because there's no way for those functions to know the set of all possible levels or their optimal order.
-If this becomes a problem, use the argument `stringsAsFactors = FALSE` to suppress this behavior, and then manually convert character vectors to factors using your knowledge of the data.
+If this becomes a problem, use the argument `stringsAsFactors = FALSE` to suppress this behavior and manually convert character vectors to factors using your knowledge of the data.

 **More attributes**

-All R objects can have arbitrary additional attributes, used to store metadata about the object.
-Attributes can be thought of as a named list (with unique names).
-Attributes can be accessed individually with `attr()` or all at once (as a list) with `attributes()`.
+All R objects can have arbitrary additional attributes used to store metadata about the object.
+Attributes can be considered a named list (with unique names).
+Attributes can be accessed individually with `attr()` or all at once (as a list) with `attributes().`

 ```r